The Scrum At Scale® Guide

 NOTE: For simplicity, the numbers of teams and groupings in the sample diagrams are symmetrical.
 They are meant to be examples only, as each organizational diagram may differ greatly.

 Scaling the Events and Roles

-If a Scrum of Scrums (SoS) operates as a Scrum Team, then it needs to scale the Scrum events and the teams’ corresponding roles.
+If a Scrum of Scrums (SoS) operates as a Scrum Team, then it needs to scale the Scrum Events and the teams’ corresponding accountabilities.
 To coordinate the “how” in every Sprint, a SoS will need to hold scaled versions of the Daily Scrum and Sprint Retrospective.
 To coordinate the “what” in every Sprint, a SoS will need to hold scaled versions of Sprint Planning and a Sprint Review.
 As an ongoing practice, Backlog Refinement will also need to be done at scale.

-The scaled versions of the Daily Scrum and Retrospective are facilitated by a Scrum Master for the group called the Scrum of Scrums Master (SoSM).
-The scaled versions of the Sprint Review and Backlog Refinement are facilitated by a Product Owner Team guided by a Chief Product Owner.
+The scaled versions of the Daily Scrum and Retrospective are facilitated by a Scrum Master for the group, called the Scrum of Scrums Master (SoSM).
+The scaled versions of the Sprint Review and Backlog Refinement are facilitated by a Product Owner Team guided by a Chief Product Owner (CPO).
 The scaled version of Sprint Planning is held with the Product Owner Team and the Scrum Masters.
 The Product Owner Team gains insight into what will be delivered in the current Sprint and the Scrum Masters gain insight into capacity and technical capabilities.
-The roles of Scrum of Scrums Master and Chief Product Owner scale into the leadership groups which then drive their corresponding cycles satisfying the components of Scrum@Scale.
+The roles of Scrum of Scrums Master and Chief Product Owner scale into the leadership groups which then drive their corresponding cycles, satisfying the components of Scrum@Scale.

 Event: The Scaled Daily Scrum (SDS)